UK manufacturing activity index PMI. See what the "PMI Index" is in other dictionaries. Euro Area PMI chart

 Production infrastructure;

-The final list of indicators that shape the business environment can be formulated after joint consultations with a wide range of stakeholders, both among entrepreneurs and the expert community.
-Here, the support of such organizations as the Commercial and Industrial Private Banks annually conducts surveys to assess the business environment in Uzbekistan and therefore has the most complete “set” of expert assessments of the quality and constituent components of the business environment in Uzbekistan today.
+The final list of indicators shaping the business environment can be formulated after joint consultations with a wide range of stakeholders, both among entrepreneurs and the expert community.
+Here, the support of such organizations as the Commercial and Industrial Banks annually conducts surveys to assess the business environment in Uzbekistan and therefore currently has the most complete “set” of expert assessments of the quality and components of the business environment in Uzbekistan.

 The effectiveness of the impact of the business environment on business activity should be reflected in the dynamics of certain indicators (indicators of business activity).
 What should be the list of these indicators?
-While it is difficult to give a definitive list, it seems that the results of the change in the business environment in the industrial sector should be reflected in the dynamics of the following indicators:
+It is still difficult to give a definitive list, but I think that the results of changes in the business environment in the industrial sector should be reflected in the dynamics of the following indicators:

 Investments;